Stanford Neurosciences Institute

 Assistant Professor of Psychiatry and Behavioral Sciences (Public Mental Health and Population Sciences)

 BioDr.
 Carolyn Rodriguez utilizes her training as a psychiatrist, neuroscientist, and clinical researcher to innovate rapid-acting treatments to relieve the suffering of patients with severe mental illnesses, including Obsessive-Compulsive Disorder (OCD).
-She has led landmark clinical trials that pioneered new targeted treatments and investigated the role of glutamatergic pathways.
+She has led landmark clinical trials that pioneered new targeted treatments and investigated the role of glutamatergic and opioid pathways.
 As the Director of the Translational Therapeutics Lab and Assistant Professor in the Department of Psychiatry and Behavioral Science, she developed methods that combine in vivo drug infusions with magnetic resonance spectroscopy (MRS), functional magnetic resonance imaging (fMRI) and electroencephalograpy (EEG) to map human brain circuit dysfunction in real time.
 This experimental medicine approach is critical to understanding the brain basis of psychiatric illnesses and will transform mental health care.

 Carolyn is currently engaged in NIH, foundation, and donor funded mechanistic and clinical efficacy studies of glutamate-modulating compounds, non-invasive brain stimulation, and psychotherapy in OCD.
 Additional studies focus on understanding the brain mechanisms involved in hoarding disorder and how hording behaviors differ from normal collecting.
 Carolyn also provides mental health care for Veterans as a Consultation-Liaison psychiatrist at the Palo Alto Veterans Affairs.